School of Pharmacy and Health Sciences

 We value and cultivate synergistic and collaborative relationships with our internal and external partners, and propagate in our staff and students knowledge, skills and attitudes that support lifelong learning and excellence in health care service.

-The USIU-Africa Pharmacy program is designed for students who wish to pursue careers in different pharmacy practice settings, management and research.
+The USIU-Africa Bachelor of Pharmacy program is designed for students who wish to pursue careers in different pharmacy practice settings, management and research.
 In particular, both the industrial and hospital arms of our program have been so enhanced as to bring out the best of knowledge, skills, attitudes, ethics, values, style and success in our graduates.

 The program focuses on the development, application and effective management of Pharmaceutical technology as a fundamental tool of modern healthcare.
 This is why USIU-Africa has invested heavily in the best equipped laboratories and library of any pharmacy program in the region.
 Read More...